luketainton/FHeD/.github/CONTRIBUTING.md

 The general process to submit a contribution is as follow:
 1. Create your own fork of the code
-2. Do the changes in your fork
+2. Make you changes in a new branch in your fork (not main)
-3. Make sure to fill the [pull request description](https://github.com/luketainton/FHeD/blob/master/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md) properly.
+3. Make sure to fill the [pull request](https://github.com/luketainton/FHeD/blob/master/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md) properly.

 ### Happy coding :metal: